19hours/sg-statutes/Acts/Animals and Birds Act.md

 LICENSING OF VETERINARY CENTRE, VETERINARY BIOLOGICS AND KEEPING, BREEDING, ETC., OF ANIMAL OR BIRD

-### Licence to treat, vaccinate and innoculate animal or bird
+### Licence to treat, vaccinate and inoculate animal or bird

-53\.—(1) No person other than an authorised officer shall treat, vaccinate or innoculate any animal or bird except under and in accordance with the conditions of a licence issued by the Director-General.
+53\.—(1) No person other than an authorised officer shall treat, vaccinate or inoculate any animal or bird except under and in accordance with the conditions of a licence issued by the Director-General.

 [10/2002]